-Senate Bill 2070 – Requires the Department of Education to develop a plan to teach digital citizenship and media literacy in grades K-12 in public schools.
+Senate Bill 2070 – Would have required the Department of Education to develop a plan to teach digital citizenship and media literacy in grades K-12 in public schools.

 Primary sponsors: Sen. Mike Gabbard, Sen. William Espero, Sen. Michelle Kidani, Sen. Stanley Chang, Sen. Donovan Cruz, Sen. Josh Green, Sen. Kaiali’i Kahele, Sen. Maile Shimabukuro.

-The bill, based on Media Literacy Now’s national model, would require the Department of Education to develop a plan to teach digital citizenship and media literacy in grades K-12 in public schools, including charter schools and Hawaiian language immersion schools.
-Requires the Department of Education to convene an advisory committee to make recommendations on best practices for purposes of developing and implementing the plan.
-Requires an annual report to legislature.
+The bill, based on Media Literacy Now’s national model, would have required the Department of Education to develop a plan to teach digital citizenship and media literacy in grades K-12 in public schools, including charter schools and Hawaiian language immersion schools.
+It also would have required the Department of Education to convene an advisory committee to make recommendations on best practices for purposes of developing and implementing the plan, and required an annual report to legislature.

 Jan 19, 2018 – Senate; Bill introduced and passed first reading.

 Jan 22, 2018 – Senate; Referred to Education Committee, Ways and Means Committee.

 Feb 7, 2018 – Senate; The Education Committee recommends that the measure be passed, with amendments.